MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-frame.md

 Physical surfaces act as static landmarks for the user to ground themselves in the experience, as a Lowe's associate guides the user through different product options and finishes.
 In this way, the associate can verbally direct the user's attention to the 'refrigerator' or 'center of the kitchen' to showcase digital content.

+**A Lowe's associate uses a tablet to guide customers through the HoloLens experience.**

 ![A Lowe's associate uses a tablet to guide customers through the HoloLens experience.](images/loweskitchen-750px.jpg)

 The user's experience is managed, in part, by a tablet experience controlled by the Lowe's associate.
 Part of the associate's role in this case would also be to limit excessive head movement, directing their attention smoothly across the points of interest in the kitchen.
 The tablet experience also provides the Lowe's associate with gaze data in the form of a heatmap view of the kitchen, helping understand where the user is dwelling (for example, on a specific area of cabinetry) to more accurately provide them with remodeling guidance.